OpenCHAMI/image-builder/README.md

 cmds:
   - cmd: 'echo hello'

 # OpenSCAP options to use with scap_benchmark or oval_eval.
 Each OpenSCAP
 # command gets passed to the shell.
-By default the results from openscap will be saved
+By default, the results from OpenSCAP will be saved
 # /root/ inside of the container built.
 #
-# The xxcdf or Extensible Configuration Checklist Description Format, is a
+# The xccdf or Extensible Configuration Checklist Description Format, is a
 # language used to describe security checklists and benchmarks.
 The xml for
-# SCAP benchmarks is specific to each linux distribution and it is
+# SCAP benchmarks is specific to each Linux distribution, and it is
-# typically available via scap-security-guide package.
+# typically, available via scap-security-guide package.
 Each xml will have profiles
 # associated with it.
-Available profiles can be checked with 'oscap info <path to xml>.
+Available profiles can be checked with 'oscap info <path to xml>
-# Not every Linux distro is going to provide a out of box ready xxcdf xml it may need to
+# Not every Linux distro is going to provide a out of box ready xccdf xml it may need to
 # be customized
 #
-# The OVAL or Open Vulnerablity accessment language is a language used to
+# The OVAL or Open Vulnerability Assessment Language is a language used to
 # standardize the representation of information about system security states.
 In
 # short it gives info on if packages on the image have CVEs (Common Vulnerabilities and
 # Exposures) associated with them.
 Not every Linux distro is going to have a OVAL
 # available for download
 #openscap:
 #  - profile: "xccdf_org.ssgproject.content_profile_stig"